aadityaagrawal11/Automobiles-Dashboard/README.md

 2) Classic Car is the top most vehicle category as per sale.

-3)Ford ThunderedBird Vehicle had been least sold among all vehicles.
+3) Ford ThunderedBird Vehicle had been least sold among all vehicles.

 4) Most sold model by quantity is the Ferrari 360 Spider red.